Skip to content

 return self

-peptide_redundancy(peptides, chain=None, colors=None, non_selected_color='lightgray')
+peptide_redundancy(peptides, colors=None, clip=None, non_selected_color='lightgray')

 Colors residues by peptide redundancy.